andreieftimie/fronteers/README.md

 fronteers
 =========

-Some stats abotu the Fronteers Conference
+Some stats about the Fronteers Conference